This Present Darkness (EP): 2004 reissue

-This Present Darkness was re-released and remastered with two included bonus tracks (but with "Satan's Wizard" omitted).
-This reissue of the EP came as a bonus item with the Dehumanizing Process DVD released on October 26, 2004.
-The bonus song “Refuse to See” that was included in this version is the same track that was included on the band’s 1999 MCD self-titled EP.
-But the song “Gag” is exclusive to this version only and was never released on any previous Chimaira albums.
+This Present Darkness was re-released and remastered with two included bonus tracks, "Refuse to See" and "Gag" (yet with "Satan's Wizard" omitted).
+This reissue came as a bonus item with the Dehumanizing Process DVD released on October 26, 2004.
+The bonus song "Refuse to See" that was included in this version is the same track that was included on the band's 1999 MCD self-titled EP; however, "Gag" is exclusive to this version only and was never released on any previous Chimaira album.
 "Gag" and "Refuse to See" were actually written while Hunter and Jim LaMarca were playing in Skipline, their prior hardcore band.

 Cover art

 The person who appears on the front cover is a heavily edited photo of drummer Andols Herrick.